-With all the wonderful Caribbean destinations is there any reason to spend your honeymoon in St. Barthélemy?
-Actually, there's plenty.
-St. Bart’s represents the very apex of Caribbean essence mixed with pure French indulgence.
-Join the sophisticates as you casually explore steep and narrow roads, peruse the latest French fashions, enjoy exceptional French cuisine, admire spectacular views and of course attain new levels of relaxation underneath a flawless sky on some of the most beautiful beaches in the world.
+Being a French territory, St. Barth’s is part of the French West Indies.
+As a result, it represents the very apex of Caribbean essence mixed with pure French indulgence.
+Island vibes and European charm are joined here, as you can sip espresso with local sophisticates as you casually explore steep and narrow roads, peruse the latest French fashions, enjoy exceptional French cuisine, admire spectacular views, and of course, attain new levels of relaxation underneath a flawless sky on some of the most beautiful beaches in the world.
 While this magnificent island is known to be the playground of the rich and famous, in actuality it is as quaint, warm and inviting to everyone regardless of social status.

-St. Bart’s is an overseas collectivity of France, part of the French West Indies, born from volcanic activity into a vaguely V-shape in the northeastern Caribbean Sea just 35 kilometers southeast of St. Maarten and not far from Anguilla.
 Ringed by shallow reefs, the largest city is Gustavia, home to the small island’s only port and whose name reveals its Swedish beginnings before being governed by the French during the Napoleonic wars.
-With turquoise waters and a sensational climate, St. Bart’s is a perennial choice for a winter getaway and its relatively low terrain encourages lazy days on sandy beaches making it a prime location for maximum relaxation.
+With turquoise waters and a sensational climate, St. Barth’s is a perennial choice for a winter getaway and its relatively low terrain encourages lazy days on sandy beaches making it a prime location for maximum relaxation.

-Your honeymoon in St. Bart’s is romance personified—a gorgeous setting with a uniquely French flair that brings to mind the very best of the French Riviera.
-Beautiful wildlife both plant and animal as well as exciting water sports such as scuba diving, snorkeling and windsurfing are waiting for you to discover.
-That is, when you're not delighting inan elegant meal or sampling French perfumes and other duty-free waresat Gustavia's Quai de la République.
+Your honeymoon in St. Barth’s is romance personified—a gorgeous setting with a uniquely French flair that brings to mind the very best of the French Riviera.
+Beautiful wildlife and exciting water sports such as scuba diving, snorkeling and windsurfing are waiting for you to discover.
+That is, when you're not delighting in an elegant meal or sampling French perfumes and other duty-free wares at Gustavia's Quai de la République.

 - CURRENCY: The Euro.
-The French franc was the main currency on St. Bart’s until 2002 when it was replaced by the Euro.
+The French franc was the main currency on St. Barth’s until 2002 when it was replaced by the Euro.
 The U.S. dollar also is accepted at most locations.

 - LANGUAGE: French.
 English is spoken a little at many hotels, but knowing a bit of French, even the basics, will do you wonders.

-- GETTING AROUND.
-Renting a car on St. Bart’s is your best way to get out and see the island.
+- GETTING AROUND: Renting a car on St. Barth’s is your best way to get out and see the island.
 You're never more than 20 minutes away from any destination.
 One thing to consider, however, is that the roads are fairly steep and narrow and can present quite a challenge when you’re not familiar with them.

-- WHEN TO GO.
-Any time of year is the right time to visit St. Bart’s.
+- WHEN TO GO: Any time of year is the right time to visit St. Barth’s.
 Peak season is during the northern hemisphere's winter months, but you'll find that the beaches even then are relatively free of crowds and very accessible.

-- ELECTRICITY: St. Bart uses the 220-volt system as found in Europe.
+- ELECTRICITY: St. Barth's uses the 220-volt system as found in Europe.

-- TIME ZONE: St. Bart’s falls under Eastern Standard Time, the same as on the East Coast of the United States.
+- TIME ZONE: St. Barth’s falls under Eastern Standard Time, the same as on the East Coast of the United States.
 The island does not observe daylight saving times.